BasicWolf/archived-concrete-settings/README.rst

 Welcome
 =======

-**Concrete Settings** is a small Python library which facilitates configuration management in big and small applications.
+**Concrete Settings** is a Python library which facilitates configuration management in big and small programs.

-The settings definition DSL aims at being simple and easy readible.
-Settings are:

-* Defined in classes
-* Type-annotated and validated
-* Mixable and nestable
-* Can be read from any sources: Python dict, yaml, json, environmental variables etc.
-* Documentation matters.
+The project was born out of necessity to manage a huge decade-old Django-based SaaS solution with more than two hundred different application settings scattered around ``settings.py``.
+`What does this setting do?`
+`What type is it?`
+`Why does it have such a weird format?`
+`Is this the final value, or it changes somewhere on the way?`
+- Sometimes developers spent hours getting answers to those questions.

+**Concrete Settigns** tackles these problems altogether.
+It was designed to be end-user and developer-friendly.
+The settings are defined in normal Python with few totally valid tricks which significantly improve readability and maintainability.

-Here is a small example of Settings class with one boolean setting ``DEBUG``.
-A developer defines the settings in application code, while an end-user stores the configuration in a YAML file:
+Take a look at a small example of Settings class with one boolean setting ``DEBUG``.
+A developer defines the settings in application code, while an end-user decides to read the configuration from a YAML file:

 .. code-block:: python